sambapos/pmpos3/README.md

 ## Contribution

-PM-POS is an experimental project started by [SambaPOS](https://sambapos.com) team.
+PM-POS is a point of sale project started by [SambaPOS](https://sambapos.com) team.
 Merchants will use PM-POS to manage & operate their businesses.
-We'll start a blockchain project to integrate business locations and issue a cryptocurrency to operate the blockchain network.
+We'll also start a blockchain project to integrate business locations and issue a cryptocurrency to operate the blockchain network.
 If you are interested you can submit issues, share your ideas or send your PR's.

 ## List of projects we used to build PM-POS